Last updated:

 Versatility

-Automation should ‘autopilot’ your busy work to boost your team’s productivity in the most efficient way possible.
+Automation should ‘autopilot’ your busy work to boost your team’s productivity in the most efficient way possible for all Gmail users.
 As a result, automation tools for Gmail must be versatile.
-The level of automation should support both individual and shared inboxes
+The level of automation should support both individual and shared inboxes.

 Customization

 Automation reduces manual actions by using a predetermined set of rules to sort information.
-Setting automation rules can get complicated and is often time-consuming for teams.
+Setting automation rules can get complicated and is often time-consuming for teams, but it ensures that emails are automatically labeled based on specific criteria.

-With Gmelius, we use an “If this–then that” formula that allows team members to base automations on cause-and-effect clauses.
+With Gmelius, we use an intuitive“If this–then that” logic that allows team members to base automations on cause-and-effect clauses.
 For example, if this user sends an email, then it needs to be labeled with a specific project name.

 Time-Based Service-Level Agreement Rules

 When learning how to automatically label emails in Gmail, sometimes it’s helpful to examine use cases and apply them to your own scenario.
 Here are a few examples of teams that use workflow automation with Gmelius.
+These teams leverage the Gmail auto label feature to streamline their email management processes.
 Gmelius has all the features and integrations mentioned above—and more—to enrich your team’s efficacy.

 Legal Teams